FooBarWidget/gls-spec/GLS design document.md

  * `startupFile` (from user config or autodetected)
  * `startCommand` (auto calculated based on wrapper registry)

-So to access `app_supports_kuria_protocol` and `app_start_command`, you need to:

- 1. Add an `appSupportsKuriaProtocol` field to ApplicationPool2::Options.
+### 4.3.
+How to access the `app_start_command` value from `setConfigFromAppPoolOptions()`

+In this section, let's call the `ApplicationPool2::Options` object as follows: `poolOptions`.
-    There is already a `startCommand` field.
-We can use it after renaming this to `appStartCommand`.
-This is safe, see below.

- 2. Modify the flow so that the Core controller sets those two fields.
+There is already a `poolOptions.startCommand` field.
+We should rename `poolOptions.startCommand` to `poolOptions.appStartCommand` (this is safe, see below).
+Then we should modify the flow so that the Core controller sets `poolOptions.startCommand`.

-> Yeah, the existing `startCommand` field is an oddball.
+Yeah, the existing `poolOptions.startCommand` field is an oddball.
 It is safe to rename and reuse this field because it is only used by unit tests.

->
-> `ApplicationPool2::Options::getStartCommand()` skips the auto calculation if the `startCommand` field is already set.
+`ApplicationPool2::Options::getStartCommand()` skips the auto calculation if `poolOptions.startCommand` is already set.
 In the Core controller's `createNewPoolOptions()`, that field is set based on the `!~PASSENGER_START_COMMAND` header.
 But this is a mechanism reserved for future use that never actually got used.
 Nginx/Apache do not set this header: they don't have a config option for doing so.

->
-> The next section will suggest introducing a `passenger_app_start_command` option.
-So just rename the `!~PASSENGER_START_COMMAND` header to `!~PASSENGER_APP_START_COMMAND` and use the header for that option.
+A later section will suggest introducing a `passenger_app_start_command` config option, which will cause `!~PASSENGER_APP_START_COMMAND` to be passed to the Core controller.
+So just modify the Core controller code that uses `!~PASSENGER_START_COMMAND`, and make it use `!~PASSENGER_APP_START_COMMAND` instead.

+### 4.4.
+How to access `app_supports_kuria_protocol` from `setConfigFromAppPoolOptions()`

+We should make `setConfigFromAppPoolOptions()` check Passengerfile.json directly.

+We could have chosen to have higher layers (such as the web server module) check for `app_supports_kuria_protocol` in Passengerfile.json, and then pass that information to lower layers, like how `app_type`'s value is passed down.
+But I see no reason why we should go through this trouble in case of `app_supports_kuria_protocol`.
+This value is not user-configurable and depends purely on Passengerfile.json.

-### 4.3.
+### 4.5.
 New config options

-We need to introduce the following new config options:
+We should introduce the following new config options:

   * Nginx: